Information for Global Students

 - Mode of Arrival (car, bus, plane – or as many as apply)

 - What states, cities traveling from within U.S.

-Students travelling to the U.S. from Europe or Brazil are subject to the Proclamation Restrictions, - Please READ
+Students travelling to the U.S. from Brazil are subject to the Proclamation Restrictions, - Please READ

 - Please check the Dept. of State Website, Student Visa - you can enter the city, country of the U.S. embassy and consulate to find out the current status and wait time for appointments.